 KOL Foods formed in 2007 with a groundbreaking effort to produce the first glatt kosher, organically raised, local, grass-fed meat.
 Founder and CEO, Devora Kimelman-Block, established a three-pronged partnership with a synagogue in Washington, DC, a slaughterhouse and a local farmer to produce the meat.
 Scores of kosher consumers, who until then could only buy kosher meat raised in confinement, were eager for this product.
 In just its second offering, the company generated sales of more than 2400 pounds of beef though a single email.
 Jews from 14 different area synagogues, ranging from Reform to Conservative to Orthodox, purchased this meat.

-Today KOL Foods ships to the entire continental United States and produces the only domestic, 100% grass-fed, kosher beef and the only organic-fed, pastured, kosher chicken and duck in the United States.
-Each and every day, we strive to be the most transparent kosher meat company on the planet.
-That way, you don't have to choose between eating according to your values and keeping kosher.
+Today KOL Foods ships to the entire continental United States and is proud to produce the only regenerative, 100% grass-fed, kosher beef and the only heritage kosher chicken in the United States - so you don't have to choose between eating according to your values and keeping kosher.

 Our mission is simple: Honest & healthy.
 Sustainable & Humane.
 Deliciously mouthwatering.
 We help balance modern & traditional values by producing glatt kosher meat that is environmentally and ethically sound.